ScaledMarkets/dabl/README.md

 this project requires some native (platform-specific) code.
 Gradle also is not a good fit because there is no `gradle` task for compiler generation, and so we would have had to write one, and writing a new `gradle` task is not that simple.
-Indeed, these considerations are part of the motivation for creating DABL.
+Indeed, these deficiencies are part of the motivation for creating DABL.
 We decided that `make` is actually the best tool for this project, because its core model is artifact-centric rather than task-centric, and it is also language-neutral.
 At some point we will